Age of Conan

 Pros: +Real-time combat. +Superb soundtrack. +Player cities. +Twelve diverse classes.

-Cons:-Balancing issues. -Extensive tutorial island. -Large hard drive requirement.
+Cons:-Balancing issues. -Extensive tutorial island. -Large hard drive requirement. -No new content.

 Age of Conan Overview